rkrammes/DIY_Recipes/progress.md

 - Verification script (`verify-mcp-servers.js`) executed with successful responses from both servers.
 - No issues encountered during this final verification.
 - MCP server integration is fully operational and stable, supporting transition to Phase 2.

+---

+## MCP Server Fixes & Phase 2 Readiness Update (April 6, 2025)

+### 1. Resolution of MCP Server Issues
+- Fixed Supabase MCP server duplication problem
+- Researched and referenced official MCP repositories (see `official-mcp-servers.md`)
+- Updated MCP server configurations for GitHub and Supabase
+- Verified full working functionality across all MCP servers (see `mcp-server-verification.md`)

+### 2. Final Status of MCP Server Integration
+- GitHub MCP server properly configured, verified, and operational
+- Supabase MCP server properly configured, verified, and operational
+- Documentation and verification successfully completed

+### 3. Readiness Assessment for Phase 2
+- All prerequisites and integration tasks fully completed
+- MCP servers configured, tested, and stable
+- Documentation and verification artifacts in place

+### 4. Next Steps to Begin Phase 2
+- Scaffold a new Next.js project utilizing our MCP servers
+- Set up TypeScript configuration
+- Initiate detailed planning for component migration into the new architecture

+This update confirms resolution of prior MCP server issues and readiness to begin Phase 2 of the modernization plan.